Pratikshakhandagale/NgTek-card/README.md

 # Ngtek-card Lib

-This library is for Angular  projects to build a bootstrap card from passed data.
+This library is for Angular  projects to build a bootstrap card from passed data.As bootstrap card have header, body and footer, these all thing can be configured to show or not to show by using this library.

 # Installing
 npm install ngtek-card --save

 Also install bootstrap-4.x for the design.

+# Configs provided

+User can pass specific amount of data so as to make the card looking like user wants.
+For example
+1) Some user needs only body and header or body and footer.

+As the user paases the data in the data node the card will be generated.

 # Implementation
 Simply first import the module in your app.module.ts as shown below